CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 * .usesetup
 * .vgprsnum

+### .control_directive

+Open control directive section.
+This section must be 128 bytes.
+The content of this section will be stored in control_directive field in kernel configuration.
+Must be defined inside kernel.

 ### .cws

 Syntax: .cws SIZEHINT[, SIZEHINT[, SIZEHINT]]

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Set reqd_work_group_size hint for this kernel.

+### .debug_private_segment_buffer_sgpr

+Syntax: .debug_private_segment_buffer_sgpr SGPRREG

+This pseudo-op must be inside kernel HSA configuration (`.hsaconfig`).
+Set `debug_private_segment_buffer_sgpr` field in kernel configuration.

+### .debug_wavefront_private_segment_offset_sgpr

+Syntax: .debug_wavefront_private_segment_offset_sgpr SGPRREG

+This pseudo-op must be inside kernel HSA configuration (`.hsaconfig`).
+Set `debug_wavefront_private_segment_offset_sgpr` field in kernel configuration.

 ### .debugmode

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Enable usage of the DEBUG_MODE.

 ### .dims

 Syntax: .dims DIMENSIONS

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Defines what dimensions (from list: x, y, z) will be used to determine space of the kernel execution.

 ### .driver_version